Why choose this course

 Our Interpreting (Chinese Pathway) MA course is taught in collaboration with KL Communications Ltd, whose Managing Director, Dr Kevin Lin OBE, is the Lead Interpreter (Chinese) for the UK government’s Foreign Office.
 Our course covers the main principles, techniques and professional requirements of interpreting between Chinese and English, preparing you to work as an interpreter in conference, business and political settings.

-The Specialist Translation module offers a conceptual and methodological framework for translating specialised texts, whilst our optional modules allow you to customise your learning experience.
+The Professional Translation Practice module engages students in practical workshops for translating specialised texts, whilst our optional modules allow you to customise your learning experience.

 The practice-based interpreting modules are taught by Dr Kevin Lin and his team, who will bring their interpreting expertise, workplace experience, high-end interpreting standards and up-to-date knowledge of the interpreting market into the classroom.

-To test and develop your skills and strategies in an authentic work environment, you will be provided opportunities for practical interpreting traineeships, including an opportunity to attend booth practice at the International Maritime Organisation (IMO), a specialized agency of the United Nations.
-During the study visit, you will practise simultaneous interpreting in a realistic UN-standard conference booth and will be instructed by experienced interpreters working at IMO.
+To test and develop your skills and strategies in an authentic work environment, you'll be provided opportunities for practical interpreting traineeships, including an opportunity to attend booth practice at the International Maritime Organisation (IMO), a specialised agency of the United Nations.
+During the study visit, you'll practise simultaneous interpreting in a realistic UN-standard conference booth and will be instructed by experienced interpreters working at IMO.
 In addition, our students have provided interpreting services for many multilingual events held at the University of Surrey, including graduation ceremonies and a three-day medical conference.

 - Professional translators and interpreters